aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/3-service-connect-with-iam/index.en.md

 We need to first configure the Auth type for Service network `app-services-gw` to `AWS_IAM` and then configure Auth Access policy.

 We are going to associate an IAM Auth Policy with our VPC lattice service network.
-The rule we are going to put is to not accept unauthenticated traffic, and to only accept requests from my 2 VPCs.
+The rule we are going to put is to not accept unauthenticated traffic, and to only accept requests from the 2 VPCs we created.
 To know more about configurations options, you can look at the [documentation](https://docs.aws.amazon.com/vpc-lattice/latest/ug/auth-policies.html).

 :::::tabs{variant="container"}